CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 It waits for `tgn-load-configuration-time` seconds for traffic to be loaded onto Ixia.

+Following loading configuration, ``Genie`` harness will proceed to assign physical Ixia ports specified in the testbed YAML to virtual Ixia ports.
+This step can be disabled by setting argument `tgn-disable-assign-ports`.
+It waits for `tgn-assign-ports-time` seconds for all ports to be up (green).

 Step3: Start all protocols
 """"""""""""""""""""""""""

-This section can be controlled by enabling/disabling argument: `tgn-start-protocols`.
+This section can be controlled by enabling/disabling argument: `tgn-disable-start-protocols`.

 If this flag is enabled, ``Genie`` harness will start all protocols on the Ixia device and wait for `tgn-protocols-convergence-time` seconds for all traffic